 - Noises.
 Dogs have very good hearing, and it's significantly better than ours.
-They can hear sounds that we can't begin to notice.
-So while you may not hear anything while standing in your backyard at night, your dog might.
+They can hear sounds that we can't notice.
+So, while you may not hear anything while standing in your backyard at night, your dog might.
 If your dog is noise-sensitive and reacts to strange sounds with barking, you can be sure faraway sounds will set him off.

 - Loneliness.
-Dogs are very social animals, and they become lonely when left outside alone at night.
-Howling is one way dogs express loneliness, but they can also bark incessantly in an attempt to get human attention.
+Dogs are very social animals, and they can become lonely when left outside alone at night.
+Howling is one way dogs’ express loneliness, but they can also bark incessantly to try and gain human attention.

 If you have a dog who barks during the night, you can take steps to put a stop to this behavior.
 If your dog is outside at night, the only real solution to the problem is to bring him in.
 Leaving him outdoors will expose him to sounds that will trigger him and may cause him to bark from boredom or loneliness.

 If your dog is indoors but reacting to other dogs barking outdoors, consider putting a white noise machine in the room where he sleeps to help drown out the noise coming from outside.
-You might also put on the TV or radio, as long as it won't keep you up.
+You might also put on the TV or radio, if it won't keep you up.

 Another way to discourage night barking is to exercise your dog before bedtime.
 A good game of fetch or a long walk can help tire him out and make him less interested in barking at the moon.